tushar-base-eth/thrivetrack/documentation/project-structure-starterkit-techstack.md

-# FitLite Project Structure, Starter Kit, and Tech Stack
+# ThriveTrack Project Structure, Starter Kit, and Tech Stack

 ## Overview
-This document provides a comprehensive guide to the project structure, setup instructions, and technology stack for FitLite, a lightweight, high-performance fitness tracking web app optimized for rapid development and AI tools.
+This document provides a comprehensive guide to the project structure, setup instructions, and technology stack for ThriveTrack, a lightweight, high-performance fitness tracking web app optimized for rapid development and AI tools.

 ---